Frijol/climate-change/notes/causes/basics.md

 | Nitrous oxide | 265-298 [EPA-GWP] | 114 years [Clark] | Agricultural and industrial activities, combustion of fossil fuels and solid waste [EPA] |
 | Halocarbons/CFCs | 1000s-10,000s [EPA-GWP] | Varies from less than a year to thousands of years.
 [Here is a table.](http://www.ipcc.ch/publications_and_data/ar4/wg1/en/ch2s2-10-2.html#table-2-14) | Freon (refrigerators), industrial processes [EPA] |

+### Positive feedback loops
+* Global warming reduces the likelihood that we can count on forests and trees as permanent carbon sinks.
+Sequestration of carbon in forests fluctuates to the extent that some years forests can produce more carbon than they sequester [Smil, 80][Smil].
+In the near future, Tropical forests’ carbon impacts will change in the near future mostly due to deforestation, but many other forests will be limited by water and soil nutrient availability, especially a lack of nitrogen.
+This is one of the effects of global warming.
+We will also have more carbon-releasing wildfires across these forests due to longer droughts from global warming.
+[Smil, 82][Smil]
+* Methane emissions from thawing peat bogs in Western Siberia are up to 100k tons/day, a greater warming effect than U.S. man-made emissions [Pearce, 79][Pearce]
+* Stordalen mire: well-monitored permafrost peat bog in northern Sweden that is beginning to break up [Pearce, 82][Pearce]
+* 1-10t tons of methane is currently held by clathrates [Pearce, 92][Pearce]

 ## Where the warming comes from
 *Note: this is super weird presentation of disparate facts.
 TODO: make this a section with charts*
 * The world's highest-emission companies: [Carbon Majors, 2017](https://b8f65cb373b1b7b15feb-c70d8ead6ced550b4d987d7c03fcdd1d.ssl.cf3.rackcdn.com/cms/reports/documents/000/002/327/original/Carbon-Majors-Report-2017.pdf?1499866813)